collaborative-robotics/documentation/docs/pages/client-python.rst

 What is happening behind the scene:

 * ``ral`` is the ROS Abstraction Layer used by the device.
-It contains information about the ROS node as the namespace.
+It contains information about the ROS node as well as the namespace.
 For example, if the namespace is ``left``, we assume the device will have its CRTK ROS topics under ``/left``

-* Add an instance of ``crtk.utils`` in your class.
+* Add an instance of ``crtk.utils`` to your class.
 The first parameter indicates which Python object should be "populated", i.e. which object will have the CRTK methods added to its dictionary.
 The second parameter is the ROS Abstraction Layer.
 The ``ral`` will